flobrflo/homebridge-philips-saphitv/README.md

 ### Installation

 - Install homebridge using: npm install -g homebridge
-- Install this plugin using: npm install -g  `homebridge-philips-saphitv`
+- Install this plugin using: npm install -g  `homebridge-philipstv-saphitvos`
 - Update your configuration.

 Prefer use homebridgeUI to configure plugin.